HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Technical Approach

-\subsection{Human Querying and Data Fusion}
+\subsubsection{Human Querying and Data Fusion}

-The human can act as either: a passive semantic sensor, which volunteers information without request whenever possible; or as an active semantic sensor, which can be queried by the robot to provide information on request.
-Here we assume the human will respond to queries based on a static a priori known responsivness value $(\xi)$, such that, for all human observations $o_{h}$ at all times, $p(o_{h} \neq None|s) = \xi$.
+In this work it is assumed that the human can act as either a passive semantic sensor, which volunteers information without request whenever possible, or as an active semantic sensor, which can be queried by the robot to provide information on request.
+This allows the human to proactively offer information they intuit to be useful, and for the robot to directly gather what it perceives to be the most vital information.
+However, as with many other sensor modalities, the use of a human sensor forces the consideration of sensor accuracy and responsiveness.
+An accurate characterization of these two attributes is necessary to determine the influence of the human's information on the robot's belief of the target location.
+In addition, the required value of such information needs to bear the cost of a query action when the sensor may not respond.

+The human's responsiveness to queries is based on a static a priori known availability value $\xi$, such that, for all human observations $o_{h}$ at all times, $p(o_{h} \neq None|s) = \xi$.
 This leads to an additional observation $o_h=None \in \Omega_{h}$.
-We also assume the human has a static a priori known accuracy $\eta$, such that, for all human observations $o_{h}$ at all times, $\bar{p}(o_{h} = j|s) = p(o_{h} = j|s) \cdot \eta$, where probability is redistributed to the ``inaccurate" observations,
+It is also assumed that the human has a static a priori known accuracy rate $\eta \in [0,1]$.
+Within the space of all possible human observations $o_h \in \mathcal{O}$, a single observation $i$, such as `North', can be mislabeled as a different observation $j$, such as `West'.
+We therefore account for the probability of an operator being wrong by redistributing the probability to the inaccurate observations,

 The notation $\bar{p}(o|s)$ and $\bar{p}(s'|s,a)$ denote models used during online execution, in contrast to the nominal distributions $p(o|s)$ and $p(s'|s,a)$.
 This parameterization of accuracy ignores similarity between any two observations.
-While this simplifies implementation and allows comparative testing of accuracy levels, other models may yield more realistic results; e.g. linear softmax model parameters \cite{burks2018closed,burks2019collaborative,Ahmed-SPL-2018}, can be used to determine the likelihood of mistaking semantic labels given $s$.
+For example, the probability mass associated with an observation `East' being inaccurate is not allocated primarily to `Northeast' and `Southeast', but instead evenly allocated amongst all other possible observations.
+While this simplifies implementation and allows comparative testing of accuracy values, other models may yield more realistic results; e.g. linear softmax model parameters \cite{burks2018closed,burks2019collaborative,Ahmed-SPL-2018}, can be used to determine the likelihood of mistaking semantic labels given $s$.